adminBy HowDoIUseAI Team

 • Templates that create connected content - New projects automatically get the right structure and links

 Let's walk through a simple but powerful example.
-I'm going to show you how to connect three databases: Projects, Tasks, and Notes.
+Here's how to connect three databases: Projects, Tasks, and Notes.
 This is the foundation that most people are missing.

 First, create three databases: